pigeonposse/fake-admin/README.md

 [![IMAGE](docs/banner.png)](https://pigeonposse.com)

-# Fake Admin - Worpress plugin
+# Fake Admin - Wordpress plugin

 🕵️‍♀️🔌 Wordpress plugin that prevents your admin user from being exposed to the public.